-In keeping with our reputation for bringing innovative technology to our patients, HCA Virginia is home to the second Gamma Knife Perfexion- in the state.
-Our Johnston-Willis Hospital is designated as a Gamma Knife host site by the manufacturer, which means others come to us to learn how to use this innovative technologyand we have perfected the science.
-With more than 2,000 Gamma Knife surgeries completed, our team has the expertise you need when facing a brain tumor or other disease that can be treated with the Gamma Knife.
+In keeping with our reputation for bringing innovative technology to our patients, HCA Virginia is home to the second Gamma Knife Perfexion in the state.
+Our Johnston-Willis Hospital is designated as a Gamma Knife host site by the manufacturer, which means others come to us to learn how to use this technology.
+Having completed more than 2,000 Gamma Knife surgeries, our team has the expertise you need when facing a brain tumor or other disease that can be treated with the Gamma Knife.

 The Gamma Knife Perfexion uses the precision of 192 gamma beams to non-invasively treat trigeminal neuralgia, brain tumors and other neurological and neurovascular disorders on an outpatient basis.
 By using radiation beams to destroy tumors and diseased tissue, Gamma Knife may eliminate the need for traditional surgery and incisions and helps preserve healthy tissue.
-This means less pain, faster recovery and fewer complications.
-Most patients can return to normal activities within one to two days.
+That means less pain, faster recovery and fewer complications for you.

 Learn more about Gamma Knife technology, including what to expect and when to call your doctor, at our online health library.